skycoin/skywire/README.md

 `-r --regen` regenerate a config which may already exist, retaining the keys `-x --retainhv` retain any remote hypervisors which are set in the config

-more options for configuration are displayed with `./skywire-cli config gen -all`
+More options for configuration are displayed with `./skywire-cli config gen -all`.

 ## Build docker image